 - PHCC has been rated among the top ten Most Tech-Savvy community colleges in the country by the Center for Digital Education

 The top 5 Reasons to attend PHCC

-- CLOSE TO HOME - Main campus is only 3 miles outside of Martinsville and there are three off-campus sites - one in Uptown Martinsville, one in Patrick County, and one in Franklin County.
+- CLOSE TO HOME - Main campus is only 3 miles outside of Martinsville off-campus sites in Uptown Martinsville and Patrick County.

 - EDUCATION THAT WORKS - PHCC offers an extensive curriculum of credit and non-credit technology, business, and professional development programs.
 We strive to offer in-demand programs within our service region.
 We regularly meet with local employers to identify their workforce skill needs to integrate and customize these resources to best fit their needs.